shafin191/Toxic_IO/README.md

   Detects the toxicity level of tweets using the Perspective API or a comparable model.

 - **`Toxic Analysis 1.ipynb`**
-  Analyzes **toxic tweets** from IO accounts—looking at patterns, engagement, content, and timing.
+  Analyzes **toxic and non-toxic tweets** from IO accounts—looking at patterns and content.

 - **`Toxic Analysis 2.ipynb`**
-  Analyzes **non-toxic tweets** from IO accounts to identify contrasts in behavior and strategy.
+  Analyzes **toxic and non-toxic tweets** from IO accounts—looking at patterns and engagement.

 ## 🛠️ Requirements